![]() |

 composition of the Antiquities, leaving more than sufficient time and scope for emendation to have taken place in some

+quarters.
 As to the non-survival of variants showing differences in the passage under

 discussion, something often appealed to, it is virtually an axiom in textual criticism that where widely-known passages in